Ultimate SEO for Beginners

 Choose your keyword before you start writing.
 Say for example your keyword is ‘blogging‘.
 Research your keyword with the tool and it will bring up the average monthly searches for the word and competition level and other detailed stats.

-Note – You should still always write like you’re talking to people and not to a machine.
+Note – You should always write like you’re talking to people and not to a machine.

 Be specific with your long tail keywords.
 A phrase like ‘internet marketing’ or ‘shopping’ is much too general and has way too much competition for you to rank.
 Make sure you find keywords that are popular and searched for, but the number of competing websites is low.
-Not so easy as it sounds, which is why an excellent keyword research tool like Jaaxy is vital!
+Not so easy as it sounds, which is why an excellent keyword research tool created for marketers like Jaaxy is so important.

 Step 3.
 Use Keywords in Your Title Tag